-They were just what Mummy needed to put a smile back on my 3 and half-year old Monkey’s face 🙂
+They were just what Mummy needed to put a smile back on my 3 and half-year-old son’s face 🙂

-We sat ourselves down on the sofa, Monkey picked ‘Where’s the Scone?’ to start with.
-It’s a counting book with a difference – its in reverse, based on a group of animal friends having a party with lots of yummy food.
+We sat ourselves down on the sofa, he picked ‘Where’s the Scone?’ to start with.
+It’s a counting book with a difference – it’s in reverse, based on a group of animal friends having a party with lots of yummy food.

 We moved on to ‘The Monster Book of Numbers’ (we were on a roll!).